-- Be sure to follow up your complaint - the last thing you need is for the harassment to continue and your complaint to fall on deaf ears.
+- Be sure to follow up on your complaint - the last thing you need is for the harassment to continue and your complaint to fall on deaf ears.
 If you see that nothing is being done, you have the right to take this further and go higher up the chain.
 Don't stop until your complaint is being dealt with and actions are being taken.

 Workplace harassment advice for employers

-The EHRC suggests a 7-step approach for employers to stop workplace harassment:
+EHRC 7-step approach to stopping workplace harassment

 - Develop an effective anti-harassment policy